Kind pulls its fruit snacks, but begins a fight against synthetic dye

 Anecdotally, it’s not hard to see that store offerings appear perhaps surreally bright these days.
 The production of such dyes has ramped up 500% since the 1950s, according CSPI’s research.
 That includes items in other aisles; while the data is several years old, it shows that at least 40% of chips and cracker offerings hewed to a similar game plan as of several years ago.

-Kind’s test tube display shares more information about other products that often contain artificial coloring like microwave popcorn, pickles and fruit cups.
+Kind’s test tube display shares more information about other products that often contain artificial coloring like microwave popcorn, pickles, and fruit cups.
 “We’re really doing a big disservice to society by training all these generations to expect things to be glistening and glow in the dark and such overly bright colors that are not consistent with how things really are in nature,” Lubetzsky says.
-“Just like the problem of … training people to expect an undue amount of sweetness in everything they eat, so too is the problem distorting the reality field of kids by expecting them to find things that are glistening and overly bright.”
+“Just like the problem of . . . training people to expect an undue amount of sweetness in everything they eat, so too is the problem distorting the reality field of kids by expecting them to find things that are glistening and overly bright.”

 Kind could have just reformulated their Fruit Bites with some compromises.
 But Lubetzsky decided against that, as it runs counter to the company’s social mission to provide healthy food made of whole ingredients so people understand what exactly it is they’re eating.
 “There is a huge delta between what kids for the most part have come to expect from this category and what we’re providing,” he says.
-“Our product looks like dry fruit and unfortunately that’s not as appealing as these other fun glistening textures.
+“Our product looks like dry fruit and unfortunately that’s not as appealing as these other fun, glistening textures.
 I didn’t want to sacrifice our vision in order to sell more.”